dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`MODE_CONFIG_FILE` instead.
 Path to mode configuration file.

    MODE_CONFIG_FILE
-     Path to mode configuration file.
+     Path to configuration file read by mode.
+     If unset, parm/met_config/MODEConfig_wrapped will be used.

      | *Used by:*  MODE